josephrexme/josephrex.me/_posts/2017-04-17-cohesion-against-coupling.md

 We could further reduce the coupling of this by finding ways to take out the dependency of the Conversation class but I could also see reasons to keep that.
 It's great to write optimal code, reduce coupling and increase cohesion but we shouldn't put all the focus on this that we end up making our software inconvenient to maintain.

-Balance is a big factor in software and everything in life.
-You'd notice by reduce coupling we add more cohesion.
+Balance is a big factor in software engineering and everything in life.
+You'd notice by reducing coupling we add more cohesion.
 The `sendMessage()` method had always used the `updateChatThread()` but now `updateChatThread()` also depends on it for the socket call.
 Like cohesion, coupling can also be broken down in types:

 - Content coupling (high)
 - Common coupling